Supersymmetric polynomials and algebro-combinatorial duality: Conclusion

-As a conclusion we propose some more problems that might turn out to be of interest for further research: \begin{itemize} \item As we have said in the introduction a favor paid to a start from a triangular decomposition can seem arbitrary.
+As a conclusion we propose some more problems that might turn out to be of interest for further research: \begin{itemize} \item Schur polynomials are widely known for being a selected basis in the character ring of general Lie algebras $\fg\fl_{\infty}$.
+At the moment we are not aware if similar properties (except mentioned in the text orthogonality and upper-triangular decomposition) are inherited by super-Schur polynomials as well.
+Yet we hope that the super-Schur functions will become a source for new intriguing identities. \item As we have said in the introduction a favor paid to a start from a triangular decomposition can seem arbitrary.
 The fundamental principle inducing such a triangular decomposition is not fully clear to us.
 We know that it is a kind of basic in quasi-classics -- the triangular property of the decomposition matrices is reminiscent of Stokes transition matrices where triangularity is induced by a gradient flow irreversibility.
 However, the way it is lifted to the full-fledged quantum level is somewhat mysterious.
 An alternative (mirror dual) structure to gradient flows is an exceptional collection in a triangulated category \cite{gorodentsev1994helix}.
 We hope that (super-)Kostka amplitudes are representable as certain parallel transports with some Berry connection \cite{Moore:2017byz,Dedushenko:2022pem,Galakhov:2023aev,Ferrari:2023hza} on some QFT moduli spaces.
 In this case triangularity might acquire a physical explanation. \item In this text we have constructed only lower level operators $p_{\sfrac{1}{2}}\cdot$, $p_{1}\cdot$, $\p_{p_{\sfrac{1}{2}}}$, $\p_{p_{1}}$ in terms of generators of $\mathsf{T}(\widehat{\fg\fl}_{1|1})$.
 It would be intriguing to derive generic expressions for all $p_j$, $j\in\IZ/2$. \item As we were able to re-express differential operators in super-times $p_j$ in terms of $\mathsf{T}(\widehat{\fg\fl}_{1|1})$ there should be an inverse transform.
 In particular, Cartan operators $\hat\psi_k^{\pm}$, $\hat\chi_k^{\pm}$ should form Hamiltonians of an integrable system where super-Macdonald polynomials are families of eigen functions. \item We derived that column multiplication amplitudes $B_{\lambda/\mu}$ in general are proportional to form-factor functions $\Upsilon_{|\lambda/\mu|}$.
 Properties of these form-factors are rather intriguing: despite they do not factorize in general, they are ``aware'' of the shape of $\lambda/\mu$, so that if $\lambda/\mu$ is not a vertical strip $\Upsilon_{|\lambda/\mu|}=0$.
-It might be interesting to pursue studying properties of these functions further and develop ultimately a systematic construction for all $\Upsilon_j$. \item In addition to the standard limit $q=e^{\beta\epsilon}$, $t=e^{\epsilon}$, $\epsilon\to 0$ when Macdonald polynomials converge to Jack polynomials there is another well-defined limit $q=\omega_re^{\beta\epsilon}$, $t=\omega_re^{\epsilon}$, $\epsilon\to 0$, where $\omega_r$ is the $r^{\rm th}$ root of unity.
+It might be interesting to pursue studying properties of these functions further and develop ultimately a systematic construction for all $\Upsilon_j$.
+Determinantal expressions for functions analogous to $\Upsilon_j$ were proposed in \cite{Blondeau-Fournier:2014rua,2017arXiv171202416G}. \item In addition to the standard limit $q=e^{\beta\epsilon}$, $t=e^{\epsilon}$, $\epsilon\to 0$ when Macdonald polynomials converge to Jack polynomials there is another well-defined limit $q=\omega_re^{\beta\epsilon}$, $t=\omega_re^{\epsilon}$, $\epsilon\to 0$, where $\omega_r$ is the $r^{\rm th}$ root of unity.
 In the latter case Macdonald polynomials give rise to Uglov polynomials that form Fock representations of affine Yangians $\mathsf{Y}(\widehat{\fg\fl}_r)$ \cite{Uglov:1997ia,Galakhov:2024mbz,Mishnyakov:2024cgl}.
 We hope that in the case of supersymmetric polynomials this limit will be also well-defined and produce representations of $\mathsf{Y}(\widehat{\fg\fl}_{r|r})$ or other affine super-Yangians. \end{itemize}